Data format

 sum , prod , num_terms_symbol |

-This can be used for cases, where we know the closed-form expression for the total cost of the routine given the number of repetitions is defined num_terms_symbol . sum is an expression for additive resources and prod is for multiplicative. |
+This can be used when we know the closed-form expression for the total cost of the routine, given the number of repetitions defined by num_terms_symbol . sum is an expression for additive resources and prod is for multiplicative. |

 Any |